saladtopfive/STM32-Dashboard/readme.md

 | 🔄 **Ongoing** | Development of an export data feature. |
 | 🔄 **Ongoing** | Implementation of battery management visualization. |
 | 🔜 **Planned** | Integration of BLDC motor control. |

+## 📜 License
+This project is licensed under the MIT permissive license.